Environmentally Friendly Companies:

 Their internal energy tax is a voluntary self-tax on every kilowatt hour of electricity they purchase.
 This tax funds energy efficiency and onsite renewable energy projects.

 Pela began in 2010 when its founder began to think about the impact of plastics in the ocean after seeing plastics on the beach while on vacation.
-The company now prides itself on creating the “World’s First 100% Compostable Phone Case,” and Pela’s goal is to prevent 1 billion pounds of plastic from being made in the next 5 years.
+The company now prides itself on creating the “World’s First 100% Compostable Phone Case,” and their goal is to prevent 1 billion pounds of plastic from being made in the next 5 years.

 In 2019, Pela offset their entire carbon footprint by purchasing carbon credits and are now Climate Neutral Certified.
 In 2020, they plan to reduce carbon emissions by streamlining transportation routes to distribution centers, help globally decrease product end-of-life waste, and help manufacturing facilities shift to renewable power or improve their energy efficiency.